 We believe that research is critical to the field of psychoanalysis.
-Thus, we endorse the following:
+Thus, we endorse the following benefits:

-- exploring and further learning about the human condition
+- exploring and learning more about the human condition;

-- advancing understanding and refinement of existing psychoanalytic theory
+- advancing the understanding and refinement of existing psychoanalytic theory;

-- expanding the range of options for psychoanalytic treatment
+- expanding the range of options for treatment;

-- responding to arguments of critics of psychoanalysis
+- responding to arguments from critics of psychoanalysis; and

 Psychoanalysis employs a diversity of research methods